Harvinator/back-end-instructions/readme.txt

 == Changelog ==

+= 2.5 =
+* pluggable.php won't load until after ALL plugins have loaded, and only if needed.
+* removed the bei_query_vars function, as it was causing issues with filtering posts in the admin.
+(It was a function put in a long time ago to make sure the instructions ddn't show up in search results - but the function is no longer necessary as it's taken care of in the options page)
+* Fixed a jQuery conflict that was causing the "+" fields to not work.
+* Fixed issue with "xxxx characters of unexpected output" upon activation.
+* Updated "How To" video to show the new features, etc. (the old one was causing confusion - pardon my laziness!)
+* Fixed it so the initial "How To Use Back End Instructions" post isn't indexed in the search engines, because no one wants that.

 = 2.4 =
 * Finally fixed the issue of the Instructions post type not showing up when Wordpress SEO is installed and activated.
-* Fixed issue where radio buttons don't function in settgins page when the Ultimate TinyMCE (by Josh Lobe - tested version 4.0.3, which was the only version I have access to) plugin is used.
+* Fixed issue where radio buttons don't function in setting page when the Ultimate TinyMCE (by Josh Lobe - tested version 4.0.3, which was the only version I have access to) plugin is used.

 = 2.3 =
 * Discovered an issue where instructions that were created before version 2.2 would not show up anywhere after the upgrade.
 My bad.
 Variable misnaming.
 It's now fixed.